 Is 60hp Enough?

-Most non-supercharged models will be under 200hp, look out for this when you’re shopping.
-Honestly, I would stick to 155hp or under if you’re a new rider.
+Most non-supercharged models will be under 200 HP, look out for this when you’re shopping.
+Honestly, I would stick to 170 HP or under if you’re a new rider.

 Many of the modern watercraft will come with different modes like touring and sport to allow you to have better control over the ride.

-One of the perks of going with non-supercharged models is that they’ll do better on gas.
+One of the perks of going with non-supercharged models is that they’re better on gas.
 Those superchargers are very hungry and just guzzle gas.
 The lower the horsepower, the better gas mileage you’ll get.

 What if you’re a big guy?
 Even if you’re big, you don’t need a supercharged jet ski.
-But if you’re big you might want to stay away from the rec-lite series of watercrafts.
+But if you’re big, you might want to stay away from the rec-lite series of watercraft.

 Other Mistakes New Riders Make